smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 ~~~
 {: .output}

 The median red blood cell count across all strains is 10.03 and the mean value is 10.0322524.
+You can view the distribution of red blood cell values with a histogram.

+The histogram shows that the data are centered around the value of 10.03.

 If you wanted summary statistics for a specific strain, you could subset the data by specifying the strain name.

 ~~~